Nazat28/XAI-based-Feature-Ensemble-for-Enhanced-Anomaly-Detection-in-Autonomous-Driving-Systems/README.md

 **To run experiments**
-1. First, run all the models uploaded in the XAI_Frequency_Analysis repository with all the features and then also run DALEX_six_models.
-Then, reduce the features one by one and run the models.
+First, run all the six models (DT, RF, DNN, KNN, SVM, AdaBoost) uploaded in the XAI_Frequency_Analysis repository with all the features and then also run DALEX_six_models.
+Then, reduce the features used for the AI models one by one and run the models.
 Store the results on the go.
-In this way, you can know how many times do the main features come first (the feature with most contribution)
+In this way, you can know how many times do the main features come first (the feature with most contribution) and do the frequency analysis using the following algortihm:

+Calculate the final importance of each feature using a weighted scoring system:
+-- A feature receives 3 points for each first-place ranking.
+-- It receives 2 points for each second-place ranking.
+-- It receives 1 point for each third-place ranking.
+-- The formula used for final feature importance is:
+Final Feature Importance Score = A × 3 + B × 2 +
+C × 1, where:
+∗ A = number of times the feature ranked first.
+∗ B = number of times the feature ranked second.
+∗ C = number of times the feature ranked third.

+Use the final ranked list of features as input for independent classifiers (here, CatBoost, LR, and LGBM) to evaluate the effectiveness of the feature ensemble method in improving anomaly detection.